Nancy Mace: Transgender rights and use of anti-trans slur

+Donald Trump

+Mace worked for Donald Trump's 2016 presidential campaign, but strongly condemned his actions surrounding the January 6 U.S. Capitol attack.
+She asserted that Trump's legacy had been "wiped out" and that he should be held "accountable" for his actions.
+She later voted against impeaching him, and, in 2024, endorsed him in the Republican presidential primary.

 Liz Cheney

 Mace opposed the first attempt to remove Liz Cheney as chair of the House Republican Conference, saying, "We should not be silencing voices of dissent.
 That is one of the reasons we are in this today, is that we have allowed QAnon conspiracy theorists to lead us."
 In early May, Mace appeared at fundraiser events with Cheney.
 During the second attempt to remove Cheney as chair, however, Mace voted to remove her.

-Defense

-In September 2021, Mace was among 135 House Republicans to vote in favor of the National Defense Authorization Act of 2022, which contains a provision that would require women to register for the draft.